Hybrid Studios: Notable clients

 In late 2014, the band Of Mice & Men recorded additional tracks for Restoring Force: Full Circle.

 Hybrid Studios was a featured location on Real Housewives of Orange County.
 The episode, titled "Stage Moms and Dropped Bombs", was originally aired on September 19, 2016, and is the twelfth episode of season eleven on Bravo's long-running reality show.

-Trivium issued eighth studio album The Sin And The Sentence on October 20, 2017 through Roadrunner Records.
+Trivium issued their eighth studio album The Sin And The Sentence on October 20, 2017 through Roadrunner Records.
 The Sin And The Sentence was recorded with producer Josh Wilbur at Hybrid Studios.